 All major airlines service Panama City.
 Since you are spending your first night at an airport hotel, arrive any time on July 29 into Tocumen International (PTY).
 Departures are at leisure on August 5.

 Items of Note

 Please note that the itinerary is flexible, and may change without prior notice due to weather, alterations in habitat, or other conditions.

 Andrew has birded all the southern coastal states, from South Carolina to Texas, and more diverse states and habitats from the mossy rainforests and mountains of Washington to the conifers and bogs of Minnesota to the winter seabirds of New York's Long Island.
 The dry and desert states of the Southwest have been favorites of Andrew's, from the furthest southwest point in the US to the high mountains and plains of Northern Colorado.
-Further afield, numerous visits to Mexico, 25+ trips to Central America and 17+ to Northern South America has enabled Andrew to become familiar with the birds of those regions.
+Further afield, numerous visits to Mexico, 25+ trips to Central America and 17+ trips to northern South America including Guyana has enabled Andrew to become familiar with the birds of those regions.
 Some 15 tours to Greater Antilles places him in the top 20 eBirded species in the Greater Antilles.
 Andrew’s also birded and led tours to several other Caribbean Islands.
+In addition to Dauphin Island he also leads Naturalist Journeys tours in the Southeast US and Central/Southe America.
 His many trips to Southeast Asia, and of course a lifetime of experience in Australia and New Zealand round out his wildlife experiences.

 Photo credit: Peg Abbott